Intertwining diffusions and wave equations: Proofs of the main results, extensions, and generalizations

 If $\mcal{A}^Y$ is the generator of a one-dimensional homogeneous diffusion, then there are only two linearly independent choices for $\tau$, the constant function and the scale function of $\mcal{A}^Y$.
 See Remark \ref{rmk:harfn} in Section \ref{sec:exmp} below and the proposition preceding it for more details.
 In general, suppose $\mcal{A}^Y$ satisfies the Liouville property, that is, any bounded function $\tau$ satisfying $\mcal{A}^Y \tau=0$ has to be constant.
 Then, once we show $\tau$ is bounded, a further $h$-transform is unnecessary.
 The Liouville property is satisfied by many natural operators.
-For example, if $\mcal{A}^Y$ is strictly elliptic with $\rho$ being bounded and $\gamma\equiv0$, the Liouville property holds (see e.g. Corollary 9.25 in \cite{GT} for the corresponding Harnack's inequality).
-A sharper condition that allows for a drift can be found in \cite{PW}.
+For example, if {$\mcal{A}^Y$ is a strictly elliptic operator of the form $\frac{1}{2}\sum_{k,l=1}^n \partial_{y_k}\rho_{kl}(y)\partial_{y_l}$ with $\rho$ being bounded, then the Liouville property holds (see \cite{Mo}, p.
+590).
+For examples of nonreversible diffusions possessing the Liouville property we refer to \cite{PW}.}